fizt656/compextractor/README.md

 1. Prepare your audio file (supported formats include MP3, MP4, WAV) and competencies file (a text file with competency definitions).

 2. Run the script:
-   - Without diarization:
+   - For narrative output:
      ```bash
-     python src/main.py
+     python src/main.py [--diarize]
      ```
-   - With diarization (for multi-speaker analysis):
+   - For data output with radar graphs:
      ```bash
-     python src/main.py --diarize
+     python src/main_data.py [--diarize] [--visualize]
      ```
+   Use the `--diarize` flag for multi-speaker analysis and the `--visualize` flag to generate radar charts.

-3. When prompted, enter the names of your audio file and competencies file (you can start with the example files, see [Example Files] below).
+3. When prompted, enter the names of your audio file, competencies file, and sound file to play when done.

 4. The script will automatically convert non-WAV audio files to WAV format for processing.